spieglt/FlyingCarpet/README.md

 ## Version 7.0 supports Android and iOS!

-Android version pending app store approval.

-~~Android download [here](TODO) or search the Google Play Store for "Flying Carpet File Transfer".~~
+Android version is awaiting approval for the Google Play Store.
+In the meantime, `android_FlyingCarpet.apk` is available on the [releases](https://github.com/spieglt/FlyingCarpet/releases) page if you would like to sideload.

 iOS download [here](https://apps.apple.com/us/app/flying-carpet-file-transfer/id1637377410) or search the App Store for "Flying Carpet File Transfer".